BlastedAmerican/Lapis/README.md

+PLEASE NOTE: THE CURRENT finalproduct.html DOES NOT HAVE AN API KEY.
+YOU WILL NEED TO REPLACE YOUR_API_KEY_HERE WITH YOUR API KEY TO HAVE THIS FUNCTION.

 the finalproduct.html file is the basic setup with the Indicio IO setup.
 While its currently displaying this information as a webpage, it has enough functions to pass in a block of text, along with a positive or